What Are User Roles?

-Now, when you start this process one at a time, in bulk, or automatically, the process will use these rules to select assignees for each role.
+Once your automatic assignment is set up, whenever you start this process one at a time, in bulk, or automatically, the process will use these rules to select assignees for each role.
 It will look at the rules from top to bottom, using the first rule that applies.

 You can update the assignees on individual processes when starting them (click "overview automatic assignment" as picture above) or afterwards in the process.